HollowayTop

 Hawikuh Pueblo Ruin (Penutian Zuni language for "gum leaves")

 Zuni Ancestral Pueblo, founded in 1400 C.E., and is the place of first contact between the Pueblo World and the European World in 1539 C.E..; located about 19 kilometers (12 miles) southwest of Zuni Village.
-The Penutian Zuni language is unrelated to any other Puebloan language.
+The Penutian Zuni language is uniquely unrelated to any other Puebloan language.

 Elevation is 1872 meters (6142 feet) above sea level.